levensons/SeqRecFQE/README.md

 ```
 - To run FQE algorithm for the SKNN model you can follow the notebook `sknn/ml1_sknn.ipynb`.

-In these scripts you should change the data loading procedure.
-Also, if you run code on a Zvuk dataset with large action space, then you can switch the parameter `use_action_emb` and set the parameter `action_dim` in according to the dimension of the item embeddings.
+In these scripts you should change the data loading paths.
+Also, if you run code on a Zvuk dataset with large action space, you can change the parameter `use_action_emb` and set the parameter `action_dim` in according to the dimension of the item embeddings.